melikeguler99/case_study/README.md

 # Pipeline Description

 `qcpipe` is a reproducible Nextflow DSL2 pipeline for basic quality control and visualization of long-read sequencing data.
-The workflow allows users to quickly assess whether `.fastq` and `.fastq.gz` is suitable for downstream analysis using both standardized QC tools and custom analytics.
+The workflow allows users to quickly assess whether `.fastq`,`.fastq.gz`,`.fq`, `.fq.gz` is suitable for downstream analysis using both standardized QC tools and custom analytics.

 The pipeline runs:
 - **NanoQC** – HTML-based quality summary for long reads